small-cactus/M.I.L.E.S/README.md

 Miles is powered by a language model, so no specific commands are needed.
 Just speak naturally, and he'll understand!
 For example:

 - 🎶 "Miles, play that funky tune that gets me groovin'!"
-- 💃 "Yo Miles, what's the weather gonna be like for my pool party this weekend?"
+- 💃 "Miles, what's the weather gonna be like for my pool party this weekend?"
 - 🤖 "Miles, please store the date of my bestie's birthday so I don't forget it again!"

 Let your imagination run wild with Miles!